sauravdosi/sauravdosi.github.io/_pages/about.md

 - [Mirrag AI](https://mirrag.in/) (Startup): AI Engineer
 - [Express Analytics](https://www.expressanalytics.com/): Data Science Internship

-In addition, I am currently a Teaching Assistant for CS3345 - Data Structures and Algorithms, under [Dr. Sridhar Alagar](https://profiles.utdallas.edu/sridhar).

 I earned my BTech in Mechanical Engineering with a Minor in Machine Learning from [Indian Institute of Technology Dharwad](https://www.iitdh.ac.in/).
 My [undergraduate thesis](https://link.springer.com/chapter/10.1007/978-3-031-05767-0_2) on a vision-based fruit assortment machine with optimal computation was published in Springer 2022.

 <div style="font-size: 1em; font-weight: bold; text-align: center; margin-bottom: 60px;">
 "Humanity is just a passing phase in the evolution of intelligence." — Geoffrey Hinton